SENG8081/SENG8081-S25-Team6/README.md

 The goal is to simulate a real-world financial fraud detection system that can analyze massive transaction volumes and raise alerts in real time.

 ## Project Team Members
-1.Vikas Manchala - Visualization and Reporting
+1. Vikas Manchala - Visualization and Reporting
+2. Roshan Bartaula - Data Engineer
+3.

+## Prerequisites
+1. Install dependencies: `pip install -r requirements.txt`

 ## Dataset